pushlabsco/video-background-pro-docs/your-license-keys.md

+---
+title: Your License Keys
+description: Learn about your license keys and activations
+---

 # Your License Keys

 When purchasing Video Background Pro, a license key is generated for you.
 Additionally, the email you used to purchase Video Background Pro becomes your license email for that generated license.